top of page

 • 16.5% on profits above 2 million HKD

-Whether profit is Hong Kong-sourced depends on:
+Whether profits are considered Hong Kong-sourced depends on:

 • Location of counterparties